zenml-io/zenml/CONTRIBUTING.md

 ### 🧱 Pull Requests: Rebase Your Branch on Develop

-In case you have based your branch on `main` instead of `develop`, you can rebase your branch on `develop` by following the steps below:

-1. Make sure your branch is based on the `develop` branch.
-If it's not, you can create a new branch based on `develop` by running the following command:
+1. When making pull requests to ZenML, you should always make your changes on a branch that is based on `develop`.
+You can create a new branch based on `develop` by running the following command:
    ```
    git checkout -b <new-branch-name> develop
    ```